muratk5n/thirdwave/en/README.md

 ---

-The tax policy is seen as a German concession afaik bcz the issue is near and dear to them (likely related to DE liking of thrift)
+The tax policy is seen as a German concession afaik bcz the issue is near and dear to them (likely related to aversion of debt)

 WION: "Olaf Scholz calls for reforms within the EU: Bats for new admissions and military autonomy..
 Speaking at the Congress of the